-The Vision Zero Road Safety Plan was developed through data-driven and map-based decision making, leveraging the experience of other North American cities that have adopted Vision Zero strategies and through collaboration with a number of local partners who traditionally support and undertake road safety initiatives independently.
+The Vision Zero Road Safety Plan was developed through data-driven and map-based decision making, leveraging the experience of other North American cities that have adopted Vision Zero strategies and through collaboration with several local partners who traditionally support and undertake road safety initiatives independently.

-The Vision Zero Road Safety Plan identifies and addresses six emphasis areas, which were determined through collision data analysis, public engagement and Council direction.
-They include pedestrians, school children, older adults, cyclists, motorcyclists and aggressive driving and distraction.
+The Vision Zero Road Safety Plan identifies and addresses seven emphasis areas, which were determined through collision data analysis, public engagement and Council direction.
+They include pedestrians, school children, older adults, cyclists, motorcyclists, aggressive driving and distraction, and heavy trucks.

 For each of these emphasis areas, the plan outlines existing and new safety measures that includes engineering, education, enforcement and technology programs and initiatives.